Roller Derby 101!

 Come join the PARDy!

-Our Fresh Meat courses are so popular, we’re setting it up again for another intake starting September 2018 that will run for 12 weeks.
+Our Fresh Meat courses are so popular, we’re setting it up again for another intake starting January 2019 that will run for 12 weeks.
 We will teach you the basics of roller skating and derby play getting you well on your way to actualizing your inner derby athlete.
+This session will be a continuation from the fall, a refresher for returning skaters, and an opportunity for the completely Fresh.
+We’re also inviting junior skaters to join us at this time?

 Interested?
 Have questions?
 Need gear?

 There will be two Meat & Greet sessions held in September at The Village on Argyle located at 780 Argyle St in Peterborough.
-Stay tuned to our facebook page to find out more.
+RSVP using our event brite page so that we can make arrangements. https://www.eventbrite.com/e/roller-derby-101-2019-with-peterborough-area-roller-derby-tickets-52738980711

-At these sessions you will have a chance to meet and talk to the league members about all things derby, have your questions answered, buy some league merchandise and get fully geared up by Rumbling Rage Derby Shop .(SUNDAY ONLY!)
+At these sessions you will have a chance to meet and talk to the league members about all things derby, have your questions answered, buy some league merchandise and get fully geared up by Rumbling Rage Derby Shop .(Dec 7 only — if people preregister using FB or Eventbrite)

 The Fresh Meat Training Camp is $150 plus $30 for insurance, which is due at the Meat & Greet sessions.
 We accept cash, cheque -made out to Peterborough Area Roller Derby, or e-transfer -which can be sent to PtboAreaRD@gmail.com (using the password rollerderby) Insurance is paid directly to CRDi and the forms for that can be found on their websitewww.crdinfo.ca We will also have them at the Meat & Greet sessions.